telerik/fiddler-everywhere-docs/knowledge-base/how-to-install-fiddler-root-certificate-on-mac-os.md

 ## Solution

-It is recommended that you install the Fiddler Everywhere root certificate on macOS automatically.
-For the step-by-step guide, refer to the [First Steps with Fiddler Everywhere on macOS article]({% slug first_steps_macos %}#start-system-capturing).
+The recommended approach is to install the Fiddler Everywhere root certificate on macOS automatically.
+For the step-by-step guide, refer to the [First Steps with Fiddler Everywhere on macOS article]({% slug first_steps_macos %}).

 If the automatic installation and enabling of the trust certificate do not work, you can manually install the trust certificate to your keychain: